 The distribution coefficient at 37°C in n-octanol/phosphate buffer solution pH 7 is 4.27.

-Exelon Patch is for transdermal administration.
-The patch is a four-layer laminate containing the backing layer, drug matrix, adhesive matrix and overlapping release liner (see Figure 1).
+EXELON PATCH is for transdermal administration.
+The patch is a 4-layer laminate containing the backing layer, drug matrix, adhesive matrix and overlapping release liner (see Figure 1).
 The release liner is removed and discarded prior to use.

 Layer 1: Backing Film